SAP-samples/teched2025-XP261/exercises/ex1/README.md

 5. Let's add a target system for this newly created source system.
 Navigate to the **Target Systems** .
 Click on the **Add** button and then click on Browse and search for the **S4A import target** file that you previously saved.

 6. For the source system, choose from the drop-down menu the **S4A import source** system that you created at earlier.
-This will ensure that the entries coming from the BTP Subaccount will be provisioned to the Local Identity Directory.
+This will ensure that the entries coming from the S/4 system will be provisioned to the Local Identity Directory.

 <img src="/exercises/ex1/images/S13-3.png" >